 Why cost seg pays more if you live in Brooklyn

-For a mid-size $575K cabin or condo STR ($435K basis after land), reclassifying $130K of accelerated depreciation produces roughly $67K in combined Year-1 tax savings.
+For a mid-size $575K cabin or condo STR ($435K basis after land), reclassifying $130K of accelerated depreciation produces roughly $53K in federal Year-1 tax savings.

 Brooklyn investors flow capital to STR markets within a 2-3 hour drive or short flight: